Norskiii/speech-to-text-translation/README.md

    ```
    $ git clone https://github.com/Norskiii/speech-to-text-translation.git
    ```
-2. Create a virtual environment and activate it:
+2. Create a virtual environment and activate it (optional but recommended):

    You can replace `$HOME/tmp/deepspeech-venv/` with any directory path.